-For some people, the music is more important than the equipment used to listen.
+For some people, music is more important than the equipment used to listen to.
 For others, the equipment can become more important than the music itself.

-Both have valid arguments and both will shape the way you view and hear the sound quality of a record vs. CD, MP3, or other audio format.
+Both have valid arguments and both will shape the way you view and hear the sound quality of a record vs. CD, MP3, or other audio formats.

 Do You Enjoy The Process?

 In certain situations, bringing your turntable with you isn’t always possible.
 It’s a lot easier to carry a phone or portable MP3 player when you’re out and about.